Project-Reclass/reclass_chatbot/README.md

 *   `-message="..."` // Sets the message of each post (string)
 *   `-interval=5` // Sets the wait time for each post OR the upper range for wait times if 'random' is selected (int)
-*   `-random` // Determines how interval is used (boolean)
+*   `-random` // Determines how interval is used (boolean) `-preset` // Overrides and sets username, message, interval, and random with presets.
+Valid inputs include strings Tay, Kunal, Theo, and Scott

 ## GitHub Actions